terabitbaci/web-developers-toolkit/github/git-and-github-crash-course.md

 3. git (British informal noun) = an unpleasant or contemptible person (example "that mean old git")

-## What is the difference between Git and Github?
+## B. What is the difference between Git and Github?

 1. Git is the system, Github is the interface to that system.
 The Git is like engine in a car and Github is the dashboard.
 2. Apart from Github, you can also control Git using command line or Github Desktop software (https://desktop.github.com/):